aimacode/aima-gsoc/README.md

 ## Project 3: Graphical demos in `aima-javascript`

-Here we're not interested in showing javascript code that implements algorithms, but rather in having interactive graphical demonstrations.
-So this project is for someone who can write javascriot, but more importantly someone with good graphic design sense, and an ability to invent good educational material.
-An example of thge type of animation I'd like to see is the [A* tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html) at Red Blob Games.
+Here we're not interested in showing javascript code that implements algorithms, but rather in having interactive graphical demonstrations ([example](http://aimacode.github.io/aima-javascript/3-Solving-Problems-By-Searching/)): we have a [list](https://github.com/aimacode/aima-javascript/wiki/How-to-Contribute) of algorithms yet to be implemented.
+So this project is for someone who can write javascript, but more importantly someone with good graphic design sense, and an ability to invent good educational material.
+An example of the type of animation I'd like to see is the [A* tutorial](https://www.redblobgames.com/pathfinding/a-star/introduction.html) at Red Blob Games.
 Potential mentor: Sam Goto, `goto@google.com`.

 ## Project 4: Initiate `aima-exercises`